invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 Which is why, in addition to the operations listed above you are also able to:
 - Get a Logic App run by 'correlation ID' a.k.a. the 'client tracking ID'
 - Get a Logic App run by tracked properties (1 or many)
-- Get a Logic App run within a specific time-frame
+- Get a Logic App run within a specific timeframe
 - Get a given number of Logic App runs once completed (polling).
-  *In case you have the same Logic App running multiple times in parrallel.*
+  *In case you have the same Logic App running multiple times in parallel.*

 When we talk about getting a Logic App run, as mentioned above, this means you will be able to access all metadata of this run, including every possible piece of information, such as the status of the executed actions along with the tracked properties per action as well as the global overview of these properties.

-To give you an idea on how this works, a small code-sample has been included to show how you can poll for a Logic App run:
+To give you an idea on how you can use this framework to poll for a Logic App run, a small code-sample has been included, which will poll for 15 seconds and look for a single run containing the tracked property _OrderNumber_ matching the value _123456_:
 ```csharp
 LogicAppRun logicAppRun =
     await LogicAppsProvider.LocatedAt(resourceGroup, logicAppName, authentication)